-A quality blog, keyword research, and on-page content are all necessary parts of an effective SEO plan.
-Combine this with the long-term play (6-9 months to see its effects) many many school marketers don't have the time or resources for it.
+A quality blog, keyword research, and on-page content are all necessary for an effective SEO plan.
+Combine this with the long-term play (6-9 months to see its effects) many school marketers don’t have the time or resources for it.
 Therefore, many school marketers neglect SEO in favor of faster options.

 Nevertheless, a solid SEO strategy is critical to your school’s survival in the digital world.
-According to WebFX, 90 percent of online experiences start with search.
+According to WebFX, 9 out of 10 online experiences start with a search

 According to SISTRIX:

 - The average clickrate for the first position in Google is 28.5%